top of page

 • If students need to be absent for one or more days because of special circumstances, their parents must email their child’s tutor teacher and cc note@howick.school.nz This should be submitted at least two days before the intended absence.

-• Students who for any reason need to leave school before the end of the school day must report to the Student Office.
-They should bring an explanation letter written and signed by a parent/caregiver or the parent/caregiver can email note@howick.school.nz We encourage parents/caregivers to make appointments for their children outside of school time.
+• Students who for any reason need to leave school before the end of the school day, must report to the Student Office to sign out.
+They should bring an explanation letter written and signed by a parent/caregiver or the parent/caregiver can email note@howick.school.nz prior to the student leaving the school grounds.
+We encourage parents/caregivers to make appointments for their children outside of school times.

 • All Year 13 students are permitted to leave the school grounds at interval and lunchtime.
 All other students must remain on site at interval and lunchtime.